BritishGeologicalSurvey/etlhelper/docs/recipes/database_to_api.rst

 service.

 This example posts data from an Oracle database to an HTTP API.
-It uses ``iter_chunks`` to fetch data from the database without loading it all into memory at once. `Parameters <https://britishgeologicalsurvey.github.io/etlhelper/etl_functions/extract.html#parameters>`__ are sent with the database query to filter rows to only those changed within specified time peiod.
+It uses :func:`iter_chunks() <etlhelper.iter_chunks>` to fetch data from the database without loading it all into memory at once.  :ref:`Parameters <parameters>` are sent with the database query to filter rows to only those changed within specified time period.
 This is used to only transfer data that has changed since the last time this script was ran.
 A custom transform function creates a dictionary structure from each row of data.
 This is “dumped” into JSON and posted